 Dr Bruce Clark

-As Clinical Director for child and adolescent mental health service at The Maudsley Hospital Dr Clark provides clinical leadership for the full range of clinical services.
-He is a senior consultant child and adolescent psychiatrist and an expert in Obsessive Compulsive Disorder (OCD) and Body Dysmorphic Disorder (BDD), leading the National and Specialist OCD, BDD and Related Disorders Service at The Maudsley Hospital.
-Dr Clark is also an Honorary Research at the Institute of Psychiatry, Psychology and Neuroscience.
-Dr Clark was involved in the conception and opening of the Maudsley Health service in Abu Dhabi and has been one of the visiting specialists since the clinic opened.
+As Clinical Director for child and adolescent mental health service at The Maudsley Abu Dhabi, Dr. Clark provides clinical leadership for the full range of clinical services.
+He is a senior consultant child and adolescent psychiatrist and an expert in Obsessive Compulsive Disorder (OCD) and Body Dysmorphic Disorder (BDD), leading the National and Specialist OCD, BDD, and Related Mental Health Disorders Service at The Maudsley Hospital.
+Dr. Clark is also an Honorary Research at the Institute of Psychiatry, Psychology, and Neuroscience.
+Dr. Clark was involved in the conception and opening of the Maudsley Health service in Abu Dhabi and has been one of the visiting specialists since the clinic opened.

 He is a member of the Special Advisory Group to the national charity OCD action

-He is one of twelve UK based senior clinicians who was selected to advise nationally on the development and commissioning of high quality child and adolescent health services.
+He is one of twelve UK based senior clinicians who were selected to advise nationally on the development and commissioning of high quality child and adolescent health services.

-Dr Clark’s first degree was in Pathology at The University of Edinburgh.
+Dr. Clark’s first degree was in Pathology at The University of Edinburgh.
 He then completed training in Medicine at The University of Edinburgh.
-Dr Clark then worked in for three years in general medicine at The Royal London Hospital.
+Dr. Clark then worked for three years in general medicine at The Royal London Hospital.
 His postgraduate training in psychiatry at The Bethlem and Maudsley Hospitals, the national specialist hospitals for mental health in the United Kingdom.
 He finished this training within the national and specialist services for children at The Maudsley Hospital.

 In addition, Dr. Clark completed a Wellcome Research Fellowship at The Institute of Psychiatry, in the Department of Neuroscience.